Last updated on October 6th, 2020 at 12:18 pm

 This is one solid 2” bar with non-rotating collars.

-Depending on your goals, Axle bar may offer many benefits like improves grip strength and better muscle activation.
+Depending on your goals, Axle bar may offer many benefits like improved grip strength and better muscle activation.

 Lifters have been using it for deadlifting, benchpresses and other movements.